You are here

 4.3.1 Interim Payment

-The DRCA authorises more than one interim payment with respect to a person’s accepted condition with the use of more interim decisions endorsed by the Commission.
-However the practice of determining multiple interim payments should be only done where there is no other option, otherwise delegates should consider wherever possible determining a final payment of PI under section 24.
+Section 25 does not limit the number of interim payments which can be made with respect of a veteran’s injury.
+Determining multiple interim payments for one injury should however only be done where there is no other option, otherwise delegates should consider wherever possible determining a final payment of compensation under section 24.